near-everything/everything-sdk-js/README.md

 This will automatically set up the environment, start any necessary mock services, and run the tests.
 View the terminal to see test results.

-2. Open the [playground](http://localhost:3050) in browser to interact with the SDK methods or query data
+2. Open the [playground](http://localhost:8000) in browser to interact with the SDK methods or query data

+_IN PROGRESS_: Local is currently not connecting to the everything api because I don't want to move it to the mono repo...
+A live version of the app can be used [here](https://playground.everything.dev) which is connected to test environemnt.

 </br>